pavlog/sscara/README.md

 * M452 X#xx Y#yy - where #xx and #yy is a measured distance from nozzle to the center (xx should negative)
 * G28 goto home
 * M500 to save data to EEPROM
+NOTE2: home offset is an angles not a mm (also can be used for fine tuning - especially with M370 command)

 NOTE: it is possible to use use calibration plate from scad file (part #38 in stl folder)